malekifar/wsl/README.md

 ```

 ###### Method3 Using Windows Package Manager
+To use Windows Package Manager, you should [install it](#installing-windows-package-manager) first.
-Open Powershell or Command Prompt and Type the following command to install Windows Terminal
+Then open Powershell or Command Prompt and Type the following command to install Windows Terminal

 ```powershell
 winget install Microsoft.WindowsTerminal